tink-ab/tink-link-ios/USAGE.md

 ```

 ### Creating temporary users
-Currently, only Enterprise customers that can create permanent users are able to use the Headless Tink Link SDK.
+Currently, only Enterprise customers that can create permanent users are able to use Tink Link.

 ## How to list and select providers